Mark Dion (artist): Early life and education

 Dion was born on August 28, 1961, in New Bedford, Massachusetts, to a working-class family.
 He spent his early childhood in New Bedford before relocating to Fairhaven, Massachusetts, where he was mostly raised.
-Dion credits the museums and historical architecture in both towns, such as the New Bedford Whaling Museum, in helping spark his interests.
+Dion credits the museums and historical architecture in both towns, such as the New Bedford Whaling Museum, in helping to spark his interests.

 Dion began attending the University of Hartford School of Art in 1981.
 He concurrently took classes at the School of Visual arts in New York from 1983 till 1984 and later participated at the one-year Independent Study Program of the Whitney Museum of American Art, where he studied with conceptual artists Joseph Kosuth and Hans Haacke, and media artist Barbara Kruger.
-There, he was encouraged by faculty to utilize interdisciplinary approaches that would afford a unity of his wide-ranging interests, and he began creating installations inspired by his passion for research and collecting.
+There, he was encouraged by faculty to utilize interdisciplinary approaches that would allow him to unify his wide-ranging interests, and he began creating installations inspired by his passion for research and collecting.

 Dion took classes in biology at City College and attended several reading seminars to develop a solid foundation in science.
-He worked with fellow students Gregg Bourdowitz, Jason Simon, Craig Owens.
+He worked with fellow students Gregg Bourdowitz, Jason Simon and Craig Owens.

 Dion experienced financial issues while attending school, leading him to work thirty hours a week as an art conservator in SoHo, Manhattan that specialized in nineteenth century American art.
-Although, Dion credits his time there as helping him see representations as objects, saying "Working in the studio, one would see an object in the middle of its life.
+He credits his time there as helping him see representations as objects, saying: "Working in the studio, one would see an object in the middle of its life.
 I found that incredibly interesting."

 Dion received his Bachelor of Fine Arts degree from the University of Hartford School of Art in 1986.
+He was also awarded an honorary doctorate from the same university in 2002.